Geology (GEOL)

 GEOL 2105.
 Earth Materials.
 3 Credits.

 Exploration of the building blocks of the Earth (elements, minerals, and rocks) and their connection to the Earth's past, present, and possible sustainable future.
 No laboratory.
-May not be taken for credit concurrently with, or following receipt of, credit for GEOL 3105.
+Credit not awarded for both GEOL 2105 and GEOL 3105.
 Prerequisite: GEOL 1400 or Instructor permission.
 Catamount Core: N1, SU.

 GEOL 2400.
 Topics in Envt & Surface Geo.
 3 Credits.